vaishna77/vaishna77.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Promoted to Associate Professor at Department of CSE (AIML) PES University, Bengaluru
+Appointed as Associate Professor at Department of CSE (AIML) PES University, Bengaluru